EMS Compact History

 • Compact states form a governmental “Commission” to promulgate universal rules

-• Commission is home to a national, Coordinated Database
+• The commission is home to a national, Coordinated Database

 Phase Three – Education and Enactment

-Activation of the EMS Compact required the legislation to be enacted by ten state legislatures.
-An Advocate was hired by NASEMSO to educate stakeholders and support the development of strategies for the REPLICA legislation to be introduced, passed and signed by the Governor of each state.
+The EMS Compact's activation required ten state legislatures to enact the legislation.
+NASEMSO hired an advocate to educate stakeholders and support the development of strategies for the REPLICA legislation, which would be introduced, passed, and signed by the Governor of each state.

 Phase Four – Transition to Commission

-The inaugural meeting of the Interstate Commission for EMS Personnel Practice, the governing body of the EMS Compact, met October 7 – 8, 2017 in Oklahoma City, OK.
+The inaugural meeting of the Interstate Commission for EMS Personnel Practice, the governing body of the EMS Compact, took place October 7 – 8, 2017, in Oklahoma City, OK.

 first_commissioners.jpg